 - Heartrates have been found to be more normal in babies who are kept skin to skin

 - Stabilizes blood sugar

-- Strengthens mother’s instincts with reading baby’s cues
+- Strengthens a mother’s instincts with reading a baby’s cues

-- Allergies and illnesses can be prevented in early hours by the bacteria found on mother’s skin.
-That bacteria is passed to baby and protects him.
+- Allergies and illnesses can be prevented in early hours after birth by the bacteria found on the mother’s skin.
+That bacteria is passed to the baby and protects him.

 - One hour of skin to skin increases the likelihood of a good latch for breastfeeding

 - Breastfeeding success rates increase and milk supply benefits